anniezhe/anniezhe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a data analyst.
-I like mathematical models, and I am exploring Artificial Intelligence, Machine Learning, Data Science, and other similar fields.
-I graduated from CUNY John Jay with a bachelor's degree in Applied Mathematics with a concentration in Data Science and minored in Computer Science.
-My goal is to sharpen my skills in Python, Data Analysis, Machine Learning, and SQL.
+I am a data analyst who is exploring not just data analytics, but also data science, AI, machine learning, and other similar fields.
+I graduated from CUNY John Jay with a bachelor’s degree in applied math with a concentration in data science and a minor in computer science.
+I’m learning Python, machine learning, and SQL.
+My goal is to eventually pursue a career in AI.